 - Well-done: 160°F and above

-STEP 1: Pat the roast dry with a paper towel.
-Sprinkle 2 teaspoon salt all over the roast.
+Pat the roast dry with a paper towel.
+Sprinkle 2 tsp salt all over the roast.
 Cover it with plastic wrap and let it sit at room temperature for 2 hours.
 This step brings the meat to an even temperature, which lets the roast cook more evenly while in the oven.

-STEP 3: In a small bowl, mix together the 2 tablespoon vegetable oil, 3 minced garlic cloves, 2 tablespoon minced fresh thyme, 2 tablespoon minced fresh rosemary, 1 tablespoon salt, ½ tablespoon ground black pepper, 1 teaspoon onion powder and 1 teaspoon paprika to form a paste.
+In a small bowl, mix together the 2 Tbsp vegetable oil, 3 minced garlic cloves, 2 Tbsp minced fresh thyme, 2 Tbsp minced fresh rosemary, 1 Tbsp salt, ½ Tbsp ground black pepper, 1 tsp onion powder and 1 tsp paprika to form a paste.

 Cooking Tip: Mince the fresh rosemary, thyme, and garlic cloves finely with a knife.
 Be sure to use a knife and not a garlic press—using a press makes the garlic too fine and can cause it to burn at high temperature in the oven!